You just got diagnosed with celiac disease… now what?

 Step 2: Do NOT Google anything about celiac disease

 This will take you down a rabbit hole of both factual information but mostly to a plethora of misinformation about celiac and following a gluten-free diet.
 Do not feel like you need to read and learn everything about celiac disease right now you have time to learn.
-Heck, even I still learn things and I’ve had celiac for almost 15 years and am a dietitian.
+It is truly impossible to learn everything in the first week, even the first month.
+Heck, even I still learn things and I’ve had celiac for 15 years and am a dietitian.
 Science and nutrition is always evolving and there will always be new things to learn.
-I have compiled a list of resources listed here throughout this post to help you find the factual information you need over time.
-Additional resources outside of my Substack I like to recommend are The Celiac Disease Foundation, Beyond Celiac and the National Celiac Association.
+See the end of this page for links to all of my resources.

 Step 3: Figure out what you are going to eat for the rest of the day and the next few days